 Annette Reiter is a Licensed Marriage and Family Therapist in St. Petersburg, Florida.
-(1896).
+(MT 1896).
 Reiter has a full time practice in downtown St. Petersburg, where she provides individual, couple and group therapy.
 Annette is also a GS 120 ™ Trained and Licensed Counselor.
+She is a certified

 Florida Association of Marriage and Family Therapy

 Past elected board member of Florida Association of Marriage and Family Therapy (2011-2012)

 Besides providing therapy in St. Petersburg, Annette is also known nationally for her expertise on parenting and Generation Y and technology.
 She is routinely invited by organizations to speak on these topics including, among others, the American Association of Marriage and Family Therapists and Eckerd College.
 Additionally, she is the co-author of Launching: Parenting to College and Beyond.

 Annette received an undergraduate degree from the University of California San Diego in Psychology and obtained a Masters in Marriage, Family and Child Counseling from the University of San Diego.

 You've taken the first step to finding a counselor that will be a match for you personally and help you work though life’s regularly bumpy road.
 Allow me to give you some highlights to my style and what you can expect in therapy with me.
 The web is a fantastic way to find a therapist but nothing can compete with the in person meeting, so if you find you like what you see and read here and you live in the Tampa Bay Area be sure to give me a call so we can have a complimentary phone consult and take the next steps from there.